Federal Nutrition Programs

 The Summer Food Service Program (SFSP) is a USDA-reimbursed program that is sponsored by organizations and food banks throughout the nation and provides food-insecure children with free, nutritious meals during the summer months when school is not in session.
 Click here for more info on SFSP.

 3SquaresVT helps Vermonters stretch their food budgets and put three square meals a day on their tables.
-With a new name and expanded eligibility, more Vermonters than ever may qualify for 3SquaresVT.
 Click here for more info on 3SquaresVT.